williamssam/the-movieflix/README.md

-# the/MovieFlix - A movie reviw site
+# the/MovieFlix - A movie site

 My goal was to create a movie site like netflix but with another design but without the movies 😉😂.
+Built with React js

 ## Getting Started